JohnRazonado/3rdYear-CVSU-Notes/(COSC 75A) Soft Eng II/Overview.md

+> This overview is not for the overall general idea of the whole notes but the structure on the subject itself based on our prof.

 This will be the preparation of the thesis for the 4th year.
-This will be according to have more time for the thesis.
+This will be according to previous meeting in order to give more time for the thesis.

 ## Core
 - Title